Federal Aviation Administration (FAA), DOT.

 To ensure that a level of safety is achieved that is equivalent to that intended by the regulations incorporated by reference; special conditions are needed for IAI Model 1124 airplanes modified by Garrett Aviation Services.
 These special conditions require that new avionics/electronics and electrical systems that perform critical functions be designed and installed to preclude component damage and interruption of function due to both the direct and indirect effects of HIRF.

 With the trend toward increased power levels from ground-based transmitters, plus the advent of space and satellite communications, coupled with electronic command and control of the airplane, the immunity of critical avionics/electronics and electrical systems to HIRF must be established.

 It is not possible to precisely define the HIRF to which the airplane will be exposed in service.
 There is also uncertainty concerning the effectiveness of airframe shielding for HIRF.
 Furthermore, coupling of electromagnetic energy to cockpit-installed equipment through the cockpit window apertures is undefined.
 Based on surveys and analysis of existing HIRF emitters, an adequate level of protection exists when compliance with the HIRF protection special condition is shown with either paragraph 1, or 2 below:

 1. A minimum threat of 100 volts rms (root-mean-square) per meter electric field strength from 10 KHz to 18 GHz.

 a.
 The threat must be applied to the system elements and their associated wiring harnesses without the benefit of airframe shielding.

 b.
 Demonstration of this level of protection is established through system tests and analysis.

-2. A threat external to the airframe of the field strengths identified in the table below for the frequency ranges indicated.
-Both peak and average field strength components from the table are to be demonstrated.
+2. A threat external to the airframe of the following field strengths for the frequency ranges indicated.
+Both peak and average field strength components from the Table are to be demonstrated.